Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/BulkImporting.md

 ---
-title: ArrowPoint Telemetry Bulk Importing
+title: Bulk Importing
 tags: [ArrowPoint, Telemetry, Bulk Importing]
 keywords: ArrowPoint, Telemetry, Bulk Importing
 last_updated: November 22, 2019
 summary: "CANbus logs that have been recorded via the Prohelion or Tritium CANbus tools can be bulk loaded in to the solution"
-sidebar: arrowpoint_sidebar
-permalink: BulkImporting.html
+permalink: ArrowPoint_Telemetry/Bulk Importing.html
-folder: ArrowPoint
+folder: ArrowPoint_Telemetry
+order: 15
 ---

+## Bulk Importing

 The system provides the ability for CANbus files that have been recorded by either the [ArrowPoint CANbus Tools](../ArrowPoint_CanBUS_Tools/Overview.md) or the Tritium Can Logger to be bulk loaded in to the telemetry system.